The Heart of Midlothian: Chapter summary

 Address by Jedidiah Cleishbotham, thanking his readers for their patronage and asserting his theological impartiality, being of Quaker descent.

 Ch.
 1 Being Introductory: Peter Pattieson derives material for the present narrative from the conversation of two Edinburgh lawyers and one of their clients after their coach is upset at Gandercleugh.

 Ch.
 2: Andrew Wilson and George Robertson, condemned to death for robbing a customs officer, attend worship at the Tolbooth Church, where Wilson facilitates his companion's escape.

 Ch.
 3: Captain Porteous fires on the crowd after Wilson's execution and is condemned to death.

 Ch.
 4: The Edinburgh citizens react unfavourably to Porteous's temporary reprieve at the pleasure of Queen Caroline, acting as regent during George II's absence on the Continent.

 Ch.
 5: Reuben Butler is upset to learn from Bartoline Saddletree and his wife that Effie Deans is accused of the presumptive murder of her baby.

 Ch.
 6: Butler is compelled to join the mob storming the Tolbooth where Porteous is held.

 Ch.
 7: One of the assailants [Robertson] urges Effie to flee the Tolbooth, but she declines to do so.
 Porteous is executed by the mob.

 Ch.
 8: While Butler is composing his spirits by walking beneath Salusbury Crags, the narrator devotes three chapters to filling in the family history.
 The Deans and Butler families were both threatened with eviction by the old Laird of Dumbiedikes but reprieved by his son following his father's deathbed change of heart.

 Ch.
-9: David Deans, father of Jeanie from his previous marriage, married Widow Butler, Reuben's grandmother and guardian, resulting in the birth of Effie.
-Butler and Jeanie grew up together, Jeanie being sluggishly courted by the young Dumbiedikes.
+9: Butler and Jeanie grew up together.
+Jeanie was sluggishly courted by the young Dumbiedikes.

 Ch.
 10: After her mother's death and the family's move to Saint Leonard's Crags, Effie became Mrs Saddletree's servant and was arrested for presumptive child murder.

 Ch.
 11: Encountering Robertson in the King's Park, Butler is told to summon Jeanie to meet him at Nichol Muschat's Cairn.

 Ch.
 12: Butler comforts Deans, as does Saddletree with less effect.
 He passes on Robertson's message and is annoyed at Jeanie's secrecy on the matter.
 Deans, Saddletree, Dumbiedikes, and Butler set about investigating the evidence and making arrangements for Effie's representation.

 Ch.
 13: Butler is arrested and examined in connection with the Porteous affair.